Divers discover more human skeletal remains at Lake Mead

-LAS VEGAS (KLAS) — More skeletal remains have been discovered at Lake Mead following a dive earlier this month, the 8 News Now Investigators confirmed Wednesday.
+LAS VEGAS (KLAS) — More human remains have been discovered at Lake Mead following a dive earlier this month, Nexstar’s KLAS confirmed Wednesday.

 On Oct.
-17, a diver discovered a human bone in the area of Callville Bay, a spokesperson said.
+17, a diver discovered a human bone in the area of Callville Bay, a National Park Service spokesperson said.
 On Oct.
 18, a second dive found more “human skeletal remains.”

 The National Park Service does not suspect foul play and the Clark County coroner’s office was working to identify the remains.